 If you love making homemade sauces, like homemade hot fudge then you are going to love making homemade caramel sauce.
 Homemade sauces are so easy to make, they always taste better and you know what ingredients are in them.

 This sauce is thick and sweet and perfect for all your desserts!
 Yes, you can buy it in the store but I can tell you that once you make it at home you will never buy the store bought again!

 For a while, I had completely given up on making my own caramel sauce.
 It is not that making it is hard, it is actually quite easy.

 The biggest hurdle for me was going back to basics.
 I went to school for baking and cooking, so normally I try to take my skills to the next level to help you guys.
+I like to get creative and change things up.
 It wasn’t until I went back to the fundamentals I was taught at school for caramel making that I was able to get a simple recipe done for you guys to be able to make as well.

 The most important thing about making caramel sauce is making sure that no bad crystals can form when you are making it.
 To make sure you don’t have crystals form you prevent this right from the get go.

 To prevent crystals from forming when making caramel sauce you need to make sure that in the beginning you only stir it with a rubber spatula before you turn on the heat.